Our team helps children who have cleft lip, cleft palate and other craniofacial anomalies.

 The Johns Hopkins All Children's Hospital Cleft and Craniofacial Program has been approved by the Commission on Approval of Teams (CAT) as a Cleft Palate Team (CPT) and Craniofacial Team (CFT).
 The purpose of the Commission on Approval of Teams is to assure patients and families that the teams to which they are referred meet the Standards for Cleft Palate and Craniofacial Teams as set forth by the American Cleft Palate-Craniofacial Association and Cleft Palate Foundation.

-For more information or to make an appointment, please send us an email or give us a call.
+For more information or to make an appointment, please give us a call.

 Melissa was treated for cleft lip at Johns Hopkins All Children’s as a child, returning as an adult when her daughter Harper needed treatment for the same condition.
 The family has found the care and support they needed with the hospital’s cleft and craniofacial team.